-It's your decision and you can choose whether or not to consent to what is being proposed.
+It is your decision, and you can choose whether or not to consent to what is being proposed.
 Ask as many questions as you like and remember to tell the team about anything that concerns you or about any medication, allergies or past history which might affect your general health.